X

 They are usually made of stone and placed in carefully selected locations.

-Originally, intended to guide the visitors during nocturnal celebrations, its light was also considered as the light of knowledge clearing away the clouds of ignorance.
+Originally intended to guide visitors during nocturnal celebrations, its light was also considered as the light of knowledge clearing away the clouds of ignorance.

-Often paired with the water basin, other elements of the Japanese garden especially for the tea ceremony.
+Other Japanese garden elements are often paired with the water basin, especially for the tea ceremony.

 Flowers and Plants

-Plants play a truly important role in the Japanese garden as well as Western ones.
-Each plant tells us the season and its colors adds a nice change to the garden.
+Plants play a vital role in Japanese and Western gardens.
+Each plant tells us the season, and its colors add a nice change to the garden.

-Each of them has been loved and symbolized for a certain thing.
+Each of them has been loved and symbolized for a specific thing.

 Plum Trees – Ume

-Although the cherry blossoms gained popularity almost as the symbol of Japan, cherry blossoms used to be people’s favorite trees.
+Although the cherry blossoms gained popularity almost as a symbol of Japan, they used to be people’s favorite trees.
 There are a lot of Japanese family crests of plum flower motifs.

 Japanese Family Crest: List of the Lineage Symbols